 chords in the key of G♭ major

 Tap or use numbers 1 through 7 to trigger the chords.
+You can also tap to trigger the chord inversions or the 7th chords.
 This tool can be used as a chord progression generator.

 last chords played